TU Dresden

 Dresden College of Music Carl Maria von Weber

-The Dresden College of Music views itself as a place for the cultivation of the music culture in which art, science and instruction in theory and practice are interconnected.
-There is a lively exchange between tradition and renovation, continuity and experiment.
-Freedom to experiment, new working methods and artistic research are components of everyday life at the College.
+The Dresden College of Music sees itself as a place for fostering musical culture, where art, science and teaching are interwoven in theory and practice.
+Tradition and renewal, continuity and experimentation are in a lively dialog.
+Freedom for experimentation, new ways of working and artistic research are part of everyday life at the university.

 University of Applied Sciences (HTW Dresden)

-Hochschule für Technik und Wirtschaft Dresden – University of Applied Sciences (HTWD –University of Applied Sciences) has a distinctive engineering and business profile in teaching and research, complemented by artistic fields.
-It is a regionally anchored and internationally oriented university with a wide range of practice-oriented degree programs combined with a variety of experience in application-oriented research.
+The HTWD has a distinctive engineering and business profile in teaching and research, supplemented by artistic fields.
+The university is regionally anchored and has an international orientation, offering a wide range of industry-oriented degree programs in combination with extensive experience in application-oriented research.

 Dresden University of Fine Arts